Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Related work

-All the strategies in Figure~\ref{fig:summary-survey} and discussed in the paragraph above about completeness are outermost with the notions of reduction induced by the corresponding permissible redexes, and these notions of reduction are backward overlapping.
-We conjecture that the outermost strategies in the presence of backward overlaps are inexorably hybrid.
-A less-reducing subsidiary strategy must me called at the scope of the potential redex.
-Such strategy must find the inner redex that turns the potential redex into an actual one, but it must not reduce further at the scope of the inner redex.
-In we proposed a solution for refocusing for hybrid strategies which is based on the shape invariant of the continuation stack used in the decomposition, and which predates the solution in \cite{DJ13}.
-The solution in \cite{GPN13} is applicable to all the hybrid strategies in this paper, and in particular to all the outermost strategies presented in \cite{DJ13}, which are hybrid strategies.
+All the strategies discussed in the paragraph above about `completeness-for' are outermost, and the notions of reduction induced by the corresponding permissible redexes are backward overlapping.
+(An outer non-permissible redex may turn into a permissible redex by contracting some inner permissible redex.)
+Some of the strategies are uniform, because their permissible redexes do not contain any permissible sub-redexes to be contracted according to the strategy, and the problem of missing an outer redex by decomposing at the scope of the inner redex never occurs.
+This is easy to see in the non-strict case, where the operator $(\lambda x.\Lambda)$ in $\WHNF$ is irreducible for $\bn$ and $\IIS$, and the operator $(\lambda x.\HNF)$ in $\HNF$ is irreducible for $\he$, and where the operands of a permissible redex are never reduced.
+It can also be seen in the strict case, where the operator $(\lambda x.\Lambda)$ in $\WNF$ and the operand in $\WNF$ are irreducible for $\bv$, and where the operator $(\lambda x.\HNF)$ in $\HNF$ and the operand in $\HNF$ are irreducible for $\ho$.
+The remaining outermost and complete-for strategies are inexorably hybrid because their permissible redexes may contain permissible sub-redexes.
+In this case, a less-reducing subsidiary strategy must be called at the scope of the potential redex (at the operator in the non-strict case, and at the operator and the operand in the strict case) in order to find the inner redexes that will turn the outermost potential redex into an actual one, but without reducing any further.
+In \cite{GPN13}, a refocusing solution based on the shape invariant of the continuation stack used in the decomposition step is shown to be applicable to such hybrid strategies.
+This solution is also applicable to the outermost strategy presented in \cite{DJ13}, which is hybrid.